-The Gregorian calendar
+The Gregorian Calendar

-The Gregorian calendar is today's internationally accepted civil calendar and is also known as the "Western calendar" or "Christian calendar".
-It was named after the man who first introduced it in February 1582: Pope Gregory XIII.
+The Gregorian calendar is today's internationally accepted civil calendar and is also known as the Western or Christian calendar.

-Realigned with the equinox
+Realigned With the Sun

 - The year is evenly divisible by 4;

 - If the year can be evenly divided by 100, it is NOT a leap year, unless;

 - The year is also evenly divisible by 400: Then it is a leap year.

 - 10 days were dropped in October 1582

 - New rules for calculating Easter dates

 Catholic countries, such as Spain, Portugal, and Italy, quickly adopted Pope Gregory’s calendar reforms for their civil affairs.
 In Europe's Protestant countries, however, people feared that the new calendar was an attempt by the Catholic Church to silence their movement.
 It took almost 200 years before England and the colonies switched over when an act of Parliament introduced the new calendar, advancing the date from September 2 to September 14, 1752.